myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2024-01-14T01:10:37.066Z
 >
 > How practical this device will be remains to be seen, but it sounds interesting anyway

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-01-14T00:45:57.683Z
->
-> I feel this would be a disruptive innovation if incorporated into a device like Apple's Vision Pro (but smaller size is better)

----
 <!-- MY-BSKY_TIMELINE:END -->